 Golf and Tennis

-The Four Seasons Las Colinas Club is clearly the place for families who are raising golfers.
+The Las Colinas Club is clearly the place for families who are raising golfers.
 It’s clearly very popular.
 I noticed one golf cart parked near the pro shop filled with children’s clubs and activities that belonged to one of the children’s instructors.

 The pro shop also had one of the most extensive selections of children’s golf and tennis wear I have seen.
 Even though we frequently sign my son up for golf lessons at big golf resorts in Florida, this resort’s program felt even bigger, more full-service for kids.